Silver Lining Arabian Sanctuary

 Our goal at Silver Lining Sanctuary is to pull as many desperate slaughter bound Arabians as we can comfortably care for.
 The task at hand is not to be entered lightly as our resources limit the help we can provide.

-We currently are housing six horses that would otherwise be on a truck to Mexico or Canada for slaughter.
+We currently are housing six horses that would otherwise be on a truck to Mexico for slaughter.
 Each one of our rescues has a story, one that now is destined to have a happy ending, that is our promise to them.

 In the months to follow we will share those stories with you and report on each individual horses progress towards the goal of a lifetime of Silver Linings.
 Please join us in making that dream materialize.